Milestones in the company's history

 2020

-The Handtmann Group of Companies acquires Inotec with ist Locations in Reutlingen, Herzebrock-Clarholz, Hluk (Czech Republic) and Saverne (France).
+The Handtmann Group of Companies acquires Inotec with its locations in Reutlingen, Herzebrock-Clarholz, Hluk (Czech Republic) and Saverne (France).
+Inotec is a manufacturer of of mixing and grinding technology solutions as well as tying, separating and declipping machines for the food processing sector.

 2019